Visual Art Program

 Learn more about this commission and view the photo gallery.

-Dramatic bridge lighting will be incorporated into the bridge design as an artistic feature displayed along the skyline at night.
-This will include a dynamic light program designed in collaboration with an artist.
-Artist selection for this specific commission is anticipated to occur in 2023.
+Dramatic aesthetic bridge lighting will be incorporated into the bridge design as an artistic feature displayed along the skyline at night.
+This will include a dynamic light concept designed in collaboration with an artist that highlights the symbolic connection linking Canada and the U.S.

 The land where the Gordie Howe International Bridge project is located holds a rich historical past.
 For thousands of years, it has served as Anishinaabe Territory for the Three Fires Confederacy, consisting of the Ojibwe, Odawa and Potawatomi Nations.
 The Sandwich, Ontario, community in Windsor is also the oldest continuous European settlement area in Ontario, with French settlers arriving in the late 1700s.
 And to many escaping the US slave trade through the Underground Railroad, Windsor-Detroit was a destination representing hope and freedom for themselves and for their offspring.

-To commemorate the area’s role on the Underground Railroad, the project will include artwork in an accessible location at the Canadian Port of Entry to recognize this important part of history.
+To commemorate the area’s role on the Underground Railroad and to recognize this important part of history, the project will include artwork in an accessible location at the Canadian Port of Entry.
 The commission is anticipated to be a free-standing work of art (sculpture) that will symbolize hope and freedom, and act as an expression of Canadian identity and history.

-WDBA has worked with local organizations to develop the commission and will continue to offer opportunities to collect feedback from local members of the Black, African and Caribbean diaspora and broader Windsor-Essex community, to share with the artist once identified.
-A public meeting will be held with the artist once selected.
+WDBA has worked with local organizations to develop the commission and will continue to offer opportunities to collect feedback from local members of the Black, African and Caribbean diaspora and broader Windsor-Essex community, to share with the artist.

-The final art concept will be unveiled in late 2023.
-Installation will coincide with the opening of the Gordie Howe International Bridge.
+The final art concept will be unveiled in early 2024 with installation coinciding with the opening of the Gordie Howe International Bridge.

 Read the news release and fact sheet to learn more about this commission.